Zorgonatis/Stabs-EDH/README.md

 This preset is based on some core concepts from Lucid Loom (https://lucid.cards) such as the Anti-Slop filter and color-coded NPC fonts.
 This preset is a fundamental restructure that borrows some of the Lucid Loom's fantastic instructions.

 It is a custom prompt and set of directives designed to create a consistent (few swipes), immersive, and high-quality narrative or roleplaying experience within SillyTavern.
-The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, and a distinct writing style.
+The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, modularity (easy to customize/extend) and a distinct writing style.

 ## Intended Model & Tuning